DeerTears/old_qodot_docs/index.md

 -   Transform → Position → X
 -   Project → Project Settings → Plugins

-**Anything in bold** is referring to a section that desktop users can skip to in the outline on the top right.

-Examples:
--   **Readme**
--   **Prerequisites**
--   **How to read this guide**

 If you see a “🚧” emoji means I’m still doing research to work out the details.
-The information might still be useful, just bear in mind it may be incomplete, untested, and misleading.
-You are free to contribute on the github page in all forms.
+You are free to contribute knowledge on the [docs Github page](https://github.com/DeerTears/DeerTears.github.io) to assist me with this section.

+## Glossary

+wip 🚧

+I am a Source mapper at heart, so forgive me if I talk about "Brush Entities" because although it's functionally the same, technically Qodot calls them "Solid Classes".